Raphire/Win11Debloat/README.md

 ## Debloat Windows 10/11

-By default, this script only removes apps that most people are unlikely to ever need or use.
+By default, this script only removes preinstalled apps that most people are unlikely to ever need or use.
 You can of course customize which apps are removed by this script by editing the apps list found in the 'Win10Debloat.ps1' file.

 ### These apps will be deleted by default